 Connecting repository via SSH

-Click Add app from custom source on the Applications page.
+Click Add repository on the Applications page.

 Enter the Repository URL for cloning the repository.
 Usually, the URL is in this format: